Async VS Defer - Understand The JavaScript Execution

 So now you can see clearly that

-defer always maintain the order of the script so if you have scripts that depend on each other then always consider using defer rather than async.
+always maintain the order of the script so if you have scripts that depend on each other then always consider usingdefer

 Conclusion

-• Adding the defer attribute will make sure DOM gets loaded first and then the scripts get executes in the given order.
+attribute will make sure DOM gets loaded first and then the scripts get executes in the given order. - Adding the

-• Adding the async attribute will execute the script as soon as it gets loaded and this will not follow any order.
-So avoid using it if your script is dependent on each other or DOM.
+attribute will execute the script as soon as it gets loaded and this will not follow any order.
+So avoid using it if your script is dependent on each other or DOM. - So practically,